+- (a) A document that can be filed in a traditional manner with the County Clerk may be electronically filed with the exception of the following documents:

+- i) citations or writs bearing the seal of the court;

+- ii) returns of citation;

+- iii) bonds;

+- iv) wills or codicils thereto;

+- v) subpoenas;

-- (a) A document that can be filed in a traditional manner with the district clerk may be electronically filed with the exception of the following documents: - i) citations or writs bearing the seal of the court; - ii) returns of citation; - iii) bonds; - iv) subpoenas; - v) proof of service of subpoenas; - vi) documents to be presented to a court in camera, solely for the purpose of obtaining a ruling on the discoverability of such documents; - vii) documents sealed pursuant to TEX.
-R. CIV.
-P. 76a; and - viii) documents to which access is otherwise restricted by law or court order, including a document filed in a proceeding under Chapter 33, Family Code. - (b) A motion to have a document sealed, as well as any response to such a motion, may be electronically filed.
+- vi) proof of service of subpoenas;

+- vii) documents to be presented to a court in camera, solely for the purpose of obtaining a ruling on the discoverability of such documents;

+- viii) documents sealed pursuant to Texas Rule of Civil Procedure76a; and

+- ix) documents to which access is otherwise restricted by law or court order, including a document filed in a proceeding under Chapter 33of the Family Code. - (b) A motion to have a document sealed, as well as any response to such a motion, may be electronically filed.

-Rule 3.4.
-Documents Containing Signatures
+Rule 3.4. - Documents Containing Signatures

-- (a) A document that is required to be verified, notarized, acknowledged, sworn to, or made under oath may be electronically filed only as a scanned image. - (b) A document that requires the signatures of opposing parties (such as a Rule 11 agreement) may be electronically filed only as a scanned image. - (c) Any affidavit or other paper described in Rule 3.4(a) or (b) that is to be attached to an electronically-filed document may be scanned and electronically filed along with the underlying document. - (d) Where a filer has electronically filed a scanned image under this rule, a court may require the filer to properly file the document in a traditional manner with the district clerk.
+- (a) A document that is required to be verified, notarized, acknowledged, sworn to, or made under oath may be electronically filed only as a scanned image. - (b) A document that requires the signatures of opposing parties (such as a Rule 11 agreement) may be electronically filed only as a scanned image. - (c) Any affidavit or other paper described in Rule 3.4(a) or (b) that is to be attached to an electronically filed document may be scanned and electronically filed along with the underlying document. - (d) Where a filer has electronically filed a scanned image under this rule, a court may require the filer to properly file the document in a traditional manner with the County Clerk.
 A third party may request the court in which the matter is pending to allow inspection of a document maintained by the filer.